 - Actually delete old photos or at least make them unavailable online

 - Enable HTTPS encryption on their imaging server

 - Stop using static and never changing URLs for images

 - Add some randomness to the fetch order for images instead of always loading nearest people first

-Grindr’s image server (cdns.grindr.com) is provided by the content delivery network Akamai Technologies, Inc. When asked, Akamai were completely uninterested in divulging any price information regarding how much it would cost to update from HTTP to HTTPS for a static image resource service like the one Grindr uses.
+cdns.grindr.com) is provided by the content delivery network Akamai Technologies, Inc. When asked, Akamai was completely uninterested in divulging any price information regarding how much it would cost to update from HTTP to HTTPS for a static image resource service like the one Grindr uses.
 It probably wouldn’t be cheap, but then choosing the cheap alternative isn’t a priority when choosing services from Akamai.

 Tested on Grindr for Android version 2.2.8 and Grindr for iOS version 2.2.4 between 2015-05-24 and 2015-09-08.
 Grindr LLC, didn’t respond to requests for comments.